sameeralamynwa/OptNow/README.md

 The problem statement for the event was concerning designing a product that can help identify subsets of geographic regions, ethnical groups, or other inhabitants that confront different health discrepancies and keep them out of the red zone.

-The project is completed with the collaboration of the following three members:
+The project is completed with the collaboration of the following three members: <br>
-• Saad Baig
+• Saad Baig <br>
-• Manish Sharma
+• Manish Sharma <br>
-• Sameer Alam
+• Sameer Alam <br>

 Product:
 OptNow enables better interaction between healthcare providers, doctors, and patients making access to organized medical collaboration easy and seamless.